macz-norton/api-weather-dashboard/README.md

 ## Usage

 When you open the weather dashboard, type a city name and click the search button to see the current weather and five-day weather forecast.
+When you reload the page, the last stored city's weather data will populate on the page.
 * Link to the deployed application: https://macz-norton.github.io/api-weather-dashboard/
 * Gif that demonstrates the application's functionality:
 ![A user searches for a city]()